All of the source data can be accessed via the CDSS GIS Data web page.

 Output Product Metadata

-The Open Water Foundation (OWF) created these spatial data layers with open source QGIS python tools.
+The Open Water Foundation created these spatial data layers with open source QGIS python tools.
 The creation of metadata is not currently easily accessible through QGIS.
 Therefore, basic metadata is provided in the downloadable text document below.
 As a future enhancement, OWF will explore options for developing metadata with QGIS plugin tools.
-Stay tuned for this update.

 Different methods were used to split the CDSS spatial datasets to the water district and water division extents, depending on the layer type and potential use of the data in analysis.